Abortion rights advocates sue to block pending Oklahoma laws

 The law would deem performing an abortion to be “unprofessional conduct” and place the doctor’s license in peril if a complaint were made.

-Doctors performing abortions also would be required to be board-certified in obstetrics and gynecology, and abortions would be banned where cardiac activity is detected in the fetus.
+Doctors performing abortions also would be required to be board-certified in obstetrics and gynecology, and abortions would be banned where cardiac activity is detected in the embryo.
 Any doctor who performs an abortion after cardiac activity is detected would be committing homicide under the law.

-The so-called fetal heartbeat law is similar to one that took effect Wednesday in Texas.
+The law is similar to one that took effect Wednesday in Texas.

 The lawsuit also seeks to block legislation restricting drug-induced abortions, including requirements previously struck down by the Oklahoma Supreme Court.
 Those include an admitting privileges requirement that has been struck down by the U.S. Supreme Court and the Oklahoma Supreme Court, and an ultrasound requirement that is more restrictive than an ultrasound law the state Supreme Court already struck down.